GitFlow

 git flow feature publish <feature-name>

-# Pull published feature
+# Track a published feature locally

 git flow feature pull origin <feature-name>

-Finishing a Feature
+Finish a Feature

-123456789101112# Finish feature (merge to develop and delete branch)
+123456789101112131415# Merge to develop and delete branch

 git flow feature finish <feature-name>

-# Finish feature keeping the branch
+# Keep the branch after merging

 git flow feature finish -k <feature-name>